 Fireworks Safety Talk

 We all look forward to holiday weekends to spend time with family and friends.
 The 4th of July weekend is no exception.
-The holiday is often celebrated with barbeques, swimming, alcohol, and the main attraction- fireworks.
+The holiday is often celebrated with barbecues, swimming, boating, alcohol, and the main attraction- fireworks.
 While many of us look forward to this holiday weekend, it is a weekend that results in many hospitalizations- including many firework-related injuries.

 Fireworks are a staple of the 4th of July festivities for most Americans.
 They are inherently dangerous on their own, but when mixed with alcohol or when handled by children, the dangers greatly increase.
 Injuries to the hands and fingers are the most common type of injury sustained due to fireworks.
 The CPSC estimated 3,100 hand and finger injuries were treated at emergency departments from June 21, 2020 to July 21, 2020.

 The hands and fingers are the most often injured body parts resulting from fireworks, but injury can occur to any part of the body.
 Hand safety is constantly preached at most workplaces not only because of the sheer number of injuries that occur to the hands, but also the long term effects these types of injuries can have on your life.
 Because of this fact, hand safety should also be a focus point at home.
 While injuries from fireworks are often just burns that will heal with time, many individuals experience completely losing their hand or fingers.
 It is important to consider how losing even just one finger will affect your life at home as well as your ability to work.
 If you choose to use fireworks, it is important to handle them safely.

 Firework Safety Tips